confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 ```

 !!! info
-    UDFs are only loaded once as ksqlDB server starts up. ksqlDB does not support hot-reloading UDFs.
-If you want to change the code of a UDF, you need to create a new uberjar, replace the one that is available to ksqlDB, and restart the server.
+    UDFs are loaded only once as ksqlDB server starts up. ksqlDB does not support hot-reloading UDFs.
+If you want to change the code of a UDF, you must create a new uberjar, replace the one that is available to ksqlDB, and restart the server.
 Keep in mind that in a multi-node setup, different nodes may be running different versions of a UDF at the same time.

 Before you run any queries, be sure to have ksqlDB start all queries from the earliest point in each topic.